Omkar90492/Cancer-Detection-ML-Project/README.md

-# 🧬 Cancer Detection ML
+# 🧬 Cancer Detection Using ML

 A machine-learning project that predicts whether a tumor is **benign** or **malignant** using clinical measurement features.